Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: CONCLUSION

-One outstanding problem with the CR2 variance estimator is that it can become computationally costly (or even infeasible) when the within-cluster sample sizes are large \citep{Mackinnon2014wild}.
-For example, \citet{Bertrand2004how} analyzed micro-level data from a 21-year panel of current population survey data, with clustering by state.
-Their data included some state-level clusters with over $n_i = 10,000$ individual observations.
-The CR2 adjustment matrices have dimension $n_i \times n_i$, and would be very expensive to compute in this application.
+Another outstanding limitation of the CR2 variance estimator is that it is costly (or even infeasible) to compute when the within-cluster sample sizes are large (MacKinnon 2015).
+For example, Bertrand, Duflo, and Mullainathan (2004) analyzed micro-level data from a 21-year panel of current population survey data, with clustering by state.
+Their data included some state-level clusters with over \(n_i = 10,000\) individual observations.
+The CR2 adjustment matrices have dimension \(n_i \times n_i\), and would be very expensive to compute in this application.
 Methods for improving the computational efficiency of the CR2 variance estimator (or alternative estimators that have similar performance to CR2), should be investigated further.

 This paper has developed the CR2 estimator and AHT testing procedure for weighted least squares estimation of linear regression models.
-Extensions to linear regression models with clustering in multiple, non-nested dimensions \citep[cf.][]{Cameron2011robust} appear to be possible, and their utility should be further investigated. \citet{McCaffrey2006improved} have proposed extensions to bias-reduced linearization for use with generalized estimating equations, and future work should consider further extensions to other classes of estimators, including two-stage least squares and generalized method of moments. \citet{McCaffrey2006improved} also found that for single-parameter hypotheses, a saddlepoint approximation to the Wald test statistic provides even more accurate rejection rates than the Satterthwaite approximation given in Equation (\ref{eq:nu_model}).
-It would be interesting to investigate whether the saddlepoint approximation could be extended to handle multiple-parameter constraints, although this appears to be far from straight-forward.
+Extensions to linear regression models with clustering in multiple, non-nested dimensions (cf. Cameron, Gelbach, and Miller 2011) appear to be possible, and their utility should be further investigated.
+McCaffrey and Bell (2006) have proposed extensions to bias-reduced linearization for use with generalized estimating equations, and future work should consider further extensions to other classes of estimators, including two-stage least squares and generalized method of moments.